 We sell contracts we acquire to a wholly-owned SPS, which has been established for the limited purpose of buying and reselling our contracts.
 The SPS then transfers the same contracts to another entity, typically a statutory trust ("Trust").
 The Trust issues interest-bearing asset-backed securities ("Notes"), in a principal amount equal to or less than the aggregate principal balance of the contracts.
 We typically sell these contracts to the Trust at face value and without recourse, except representations and warranties that we make to the Trust that are similar to those provided to us by the Dealer.
 One or more investors (the "Noteholders") purchase the Notes issued by the Trust; the proceeds from the sale of the Notes are then used to purchase the contracts from us.
 We may retain or sell subordinated Notes issued by the Trust.
-In addition, we have provided "Credit Enhancement" for the benefit of the Noteholders in three forms: (1) an initial cash deposit to a bank account (a "Spread Account") held by the Trust, (2) overcollateralization of the Notes, where the principal balance of the contracts, and (3) in the form of subordinated Notes.
-The agreements governing the securitization transactions (collectively referred to as the "Securitization Agreements") require that the initial level of Credit Enhancement be supplemented by a portion of collections from the contracts until the level of Credit Enhancement reaches specified levels, which are then maintained.
+In addition, we have provided "Credit Enhancement" for the benefit of the Noteholders in three forms: (1) an initial cash deposit to a bank account (a "Spread Account") held by the Trust, (2) overcollateralization of the Notes, where the principal balance of the Notes issued is less than the principal balance of the contracts, and (3) in the form of subordinated Notes.
+The agreements governing the securitization transactions (collectively referred to as the "Securitization Agreements") require that the initial level of Credit Enhancement by a portion of collections from the contracts until the level of Credit Enhancement reaches specified levels, which are then maintained.
 The specified levels are generally computed as a percentage of the principal amount remaining unpaid under the related contracts.
-The specified levels at which the Credit Enhancement is to be maintained will vary depending on the performance of the various portfolios, and have also varied from one Trust to another.
+The specified levels at which the Credit Enhancement is to be maintained will vary depending on the performance of the portfolios of contracts held by the Trusts and on other conditions.
+Such levels have increased and decreased from time to time based on performance of the various portfolios, and have also varied from one Trust to another.